Gibault Catholic High School

 Gibault Catholic High School is a private, Roman Catholic high school in Waterloo, Illinois.
 It is part of the Roman Catholic Diocese of Belleville.

 History

 Gibault Catholic High School was established in 1946 as SS Peter and Paul School.
-It was given its current name in 1966.
+It was given its current name in 1966 in honor of Fr.
+Pierre Gibault.

+Academics

+Gibault Catholic High School has 10 departments: Business, English, Fine Arts, Math, Physical Education, Practical Arts, Religion, Science, Social Studies, and World Language.
+Gibault also offers college credits through the Saint Louis University's 1818 Advanced College Credit Program.

 Athletics

 In 2023, the Boys Basketball team won its first state championship, defeating Scales Mound for the Class 1A State Title.

 In 2013, the Boys Baseball team won its first state championship, defeating Putnam County for the Class 1A State Title.
+Later, they would go on to defeat Henry-Senachwine and secure the Class 1A State Title in 2023 as well, winning 8-0.

 Gibault won three consecutive state championships in soccer between 2005 and 2007.